tederer/INEN-data-provider-service/README.md

 | WEBSERVER_PORT       | no        | 80     | positive integer | Specifies the port the webserver will use to accept incoming requests.|
 | ACTIVATE_SWAGGER     | no        | false  | "true", "false"  | Specifies if the Swagger UI shall get started.|
 | TIMEOUT_IN_SEC       | no        | 300    | positive integer | Specifies the duration in seconds after which a received value times out and gets removed.|

+## Starting the service (using Docker)

+The following command is an example how to start the service using Docker.

+`docker run -it --rm --env ACTIVATE_SWAGGER=true -p 8080:80 tederer/inen-data-provider-service`